 - In the order they are arranged, open them to a random page and write down the first name you see.
 Don’t mix up the names!

 - In the last book, find the name of an animal/pet and write it down.

 - Put the names in the right category.

 - Tag people (spread the love) copy and paste these rules in your post, or write them out yourself.

 Parent One: Lancelot from The Once and Future King

 Whew, that’s a relief.
-There are so many minor characters in this book that I wouldn’t recognize them if I’d laid eyes on their names, so not only did I get the sweetest character to ever grace this earth as a parent, I actually know who this is.
+There are so many minor characters in this book that I wouldn’t recognize them even if I’d laid eyes on their names, so not only did I get the sweetest character to ever grace this earth, I actually know who he is.
 Score.

 Now I do believe Lancelot would make a kind and lenient dad, but I do worry about him being unfaithful (cough, Guinevere!) and being absent for long periods of time.
 I mean. he was more preoccupied with fighting in wars than actual parenting in this book…

 Parent Two: Agamemnon from The Song of Achilles